pypa/packaging.python.org/source/guides/tool-recommendations.rst

 Popular :term:`build backends <build backend>` for pure-Python packages include, in alphabetical order:

-- Flit-core_ (developed with but separate from :ref:`Flit`).
-It is meant to be a minimal and opinionated build backend.
-It is not extensible.
+- Flit-core_ -- developed with but separate from :ref:`Flit`.
+A minimal and

-- Hatchling_, which is developed along with :ref:`Hatch`, but is separate and can be used without Hatch.
-Hatchling is extensible through a plugin system.
+  opinionated build backend.
+It does not support plugins.

+- Hatchling_ -- developed with but separate from :ref:`Hatch`.
+Supports plugins.

-- PDM-backend_ (developed with but separate from :ref:`PDM`).
-It provides build hooks for extensibility.
+- PDM-backend_ -- developed with but separate from :ref:`PDM`.
+Supports plugins.

-- Poetry-core_ (developed with but separate from :ref:`Poetry`).
-It is extensible through plugins.
+- Poetry-core_ -- developed with but separate from :ref:`Poetry`.
+Supports
+  plugins.

+  Unlike other backends on this list, Poetry-core does not support the standard :ref:`[project] table <writing-pyproject-toml>` (it uses a different format, in the ``[tool.poetry]`` table).

-- :ref:`setuptools` (which used to be the only build backend).
-It can be configured using modern standards like the :ref:`[project] table in pyproject.toml <writing-pyproject-toml>`, but can also be extended and customized via :file:`setup.py`.
+- :ref:`setuptools`, which used to be the only build backend.
+Supports plugins.

   If you use setuptools, please be aware that some features that predate standardisation efforts are now deprecated and only *temporarily kept* for compatibility.

+  In particular, do **not** use direct ``python setup.py`` invocations.
+On the other hand, configuring setuptools with a :file:`setup.py` file is still fully supported, although it is recommended to use the modern :ref:`[project] table in pyproject.toml <writing-pyproject-toml>` whenever possible and keep :file:`setup.py` only if programmatic configuration is needed.
+See :ref:`setup-py-deprecated`.

-  For example, do **not** use ``python setup.py`` invocations (cf. :ref:`setup-py-deprecated`), the ``setup_requires`` argument to ``setup()`` (use the :ref:`[build-system] table
+  Other examples of deprecated features you should **not** use include the ``setup_requires`` argument to ``setup()`` (use the :ref:`[build-system] table
-  <pyproject-guide-build-system-table>` of :file:`pyproject.toml` instead), or
+  <pyproject-guide-build-system-table>` in :file:`pyproject.toml` instead), and
   the ``easy_install`` command (cf. :ref:`pip vs easy_install`).

 Do **not** use :ref:`distutils`, which is deprecated, and has been removed from the standard library in Python 3.12, although it still remains available from setuptools.

-For packages with :term:`extension modules <extension module>`, you may use a build system with dedicated support for the language the extension is written in, for example:
+For packages with :term:`extension modules <extension module>`, it is best to use a build system with dedicated support for the language the extension is written in, for example: